AmplitudeAudio/doc-sdk/docs/integration/initializing-the-engine.md

 amEngine->SetFileSystem(fs); // Set the file system implementation to use in the engine.
 ```

-According to the implementation, the file system may be opened in a background thread to do an heavy operation (eg: unpacking an archive).
-If it's the case for you, it is necessary to wait for the file system to load before to continue.
+According to the implementation, the file system may be opened in a background thread to do a heavy operation (e.g. unpacking an archive).
+If it's the case for you, it is necessary to wait for the file system to load before continuing.
 You can do this using the following code:

 ```cpp
 // Open the file system